dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

     - Updated the functional requirements to match the changes in Change 13.
 15. Updated sections 4.3 & 4.4, on March 29.
     - Added Google Places API and Navigation API and removed Firebase Cloud Messaging API
+16. Updated section 4.1, on April 2.
+    - Removed notifications and added Attendance controller

 ## 2. Project Description